 Less Than Significant Impact.
-The project site is currently developed and located within an urbanized area in Central Glendale, just west of the Downtown Specific Plan area.
+The project site is currently developed and located within an urbanized area just east of San Fernando Road.
 No biological species or habitat for biological species exists on site or within the project vicinity.
 In addition, no Habitat Conservation Plan, Natural Community Conservation Plan, or other approved habitat conservation plans apply to the project site.
 As such, the proposed project would not have the potential to substantially reduce the habitat of fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, or reduce the number or restrict the range of a rare or endangered plant or animal.
 Furthermore, the proposed project would not have the potential to eliminate important examples of major periods of California history or prehistory, including historical, archaeological, or paleontological resources.
-Potential impacts to historical resources will be fully mitigated.
 Therefore, the proposed project would not result in significant environmental impacts that have the potential to degrade the quality of the environment.
 No significant impacts are anticipated.